constantinpape/torch-em/vimunet.md

 We introduce **ViM-UNet**, a novel segmentation architecture based on [Vision Mamba](https://github.com/hustvl/Vim) for instance segmentation in microscopy.

-This is the documentation for the installation instructions, known issues and linked suggestions, benchmarking scripts, and link to the tutorial notebook.
+This is the documentation for the installation instructions, known issues and linked suggestions and benchmarking scripts.

 ## TLDR
 1. Please install [`torch-em`](https://github.com/constantinpape/torch-em) and `ViM` (based on our fork: https://github.com/anwai98/Vim)